The Lavatories Are Now Available

 As for dosing, let's say you have a 200 liter tank.
 Put in enough water to cover the bottom, and then pour just 100 milliliters of Anotec Blue into the tank.
 Then fill the tank with water.
 It looks like this is potent stuff!

 The MD-80 series included the MD-81, MD-82, MD-87 and MD-88.
-This lavatory is in a Delta MD-88.
+The lavatory shown below is in an MD-88 operated by Delta Airlines.
 This final MD-80 variant was introduced in January, 1986.
 It is very similar to the MD-82 and MD-83 with the exception of a "glass cockpit" (or electronic flight instrument system) and some updated cabin trim.

 The MD-90 series followed, with more fuel-efficient engines and a longer fuselage.
 This included the MD-90 and the MD-95, which was renamed the Boeing 717-200 in 1997 after Boeing merged with McDonnell Douglas, which itself was the successor to the Douglas Aircraft Company.

-At right is a toilet on board a Delta Boeing 767-300ER en route from Atlanta, Georgia to Athens, Greece.
+Here is a toilet on board a Delta Boeing 767-300ER en route from Atlanta to Athens.

 The 767-300ER entered service in 1988.
 It has become the most popular 767 variant, with airliners placing more orders for the 767-300ER than for all the other variants combined.